 Does the perfect sleep environment really exist?

-For some of us, we can sleep sitting up on an airplane with a screaming baby next to us while the flight attendant goes over the safety feature of the aircraft.
-For others, Me, we have to have our space at just the right temperature, a fan blowing on medium setting and a face mask on to block out ALL of the light. #truth
+As adults, some of us can sleep sitting up on an airplane with a screaming baby next to us while the flight attendant goes over the safety features of the aircraft.
+For others, Me, we need the room at just the right temperature, a fan blowing on medium setting and an eye mask on to block out ALL.
+OF.
+THE.
+LIGHT.

 1. Place the baby on his or her back on a firm sleep surface such as a crib or bassinet with a tight-fitting sheet.

 2. Avoid use of soft bedding, including crib bumpers, blankets, pillows and soft toys.
 The crib should be bare.

 3. Share a bedroom with parents, but not the same sleeping surface, preferably until the baby turns 1-year old but at least for the first six months.

 Studies show room-sharing decreases the risk of SIDS by as much as 50 percent.
 “The AAP recommends room-sharing because it can decrease the risk of SIDS by as much as 50% and is much safer than bed sharing.
 In addition, room-sharing will make it easier for you to feed, comfort and watch your baby”

 4. Avoid baby's exposure to smoke, alcohol and illicit drugs.
 This is important to remember during pregnancy and postpartum.